Curtis LeMay: Vietnam War

 In his 1965 autobiography (co-written with MacKinlay Kantor), LeMay is quoted as saying his response to North Vietnam would be to demand that "they've got to draw in their horns and stop their aggression, or we're going to bomb them back into the Stone Age.
-And we would shove them back into the Stone Age with Air power or Naval power—not with ground forces".
+And we would shove them back into the Stone Age with Air power or Naval power—not with ground forces."
 LeMay subsequently rejected misquotes of the famous "Stone Age" quote.
 Later, in a Washington Post interview LeMay said that "I never said we should bomb them back to the Stone Age.
 I said we had the capability to do it.
-I want to save lives on both sides".
-Etymologyst Barry Popik cites multiple sources (including interviews with LeMay) for various versions of both quotes from LeMay.
-Nevertheless, the "should" quote remained part of the LeMay legend, and remains widely attributed to him ever after.
+I want to save lives on both sides."

 Some military historians have argued that LeMay's theories were eventually proven correct.
-Near the war's end in December 1972, President Richard Nixon ordered Operation Linebacker II, a high-intensity Air Force, Navy, and Marine Corps aerial bombing campaign, which included hundreds of B-52 bombers that struck previously untouched North Vietnamese strategic targets, including heavily populated areas in Hanoi and Haiphong.
+Near the war's end in December 1972, U.S. President Richard Nixon ordered Operation Linebacker II, a high-intensity Air Force, Navy and Marine Corps aerial bombing campaign, which included hundreds of B-52 bombers that struck previously untouched North Vietnamese strategic targets, including heavily populated areas in Hanoi and Haiphong.
 Linebacker II was followed by renewed negotiations that led to the Paris Peace Agreement, appearing to support the claim.
 However, consideration must be given to significant differences in terms of both military objectives and geopolitical realities between 1968 and 1972, including the impact of Nixon's recognition and exploitation of the Sino-Soviet split to gain a "free hand" in Vietnam and the shift of Communist opposition from an organic insurgency (the Viet Cong) to a conventional mechanized offensive that was by its nature more reliant on industrial output and traditional logistics.
 In effect, Johnson and Nixon were waging two different wars.